 Alta Trail And Bajada Trail is a 9.3 mile lightly trafficked loop trail located near Phoenix, Arizona that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 I recommend doing this loop by starting on the Bajada (head west) and return on the Alta trail.
 You don't get much in the way of views when you head east on the Bajada.
 Another note, when you get closer to the west end of this loop you, take the National trail.
-It is what connects the Bajada to the Alta, about 3/4 mile.
+It is what connects the Bajada to the Alta and is about a 3/4 mile little junction.

 loooong ass hike....but very nice trail